Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Preliminaries on -dimensional topology

 \begin{Proposition} Let $M$ be a manifold (possibly with boundary) and $S \subset M$ a $2$-sided embedded, connected surface.
 Then $S$ is algebraically compressible if and only if there is an embedded loop $C \subset S$ that is homotopically non-trivial in $S$ and that bounds an embedded \emph{compressing disk} $D \subset M$ which meets $S$ only in its boundary, i.e. $\partial D = C$ and $D \cap S = C$.

 In particular, the statement holds if $S = \partial M$. \end{Proposition} \begin{proof} See \cite[Corollary 3.3]{Hat}. \end{proof}

 We can now define what we understand by a geometric decomposition.

-\begin{Definition}[Geometric decomposition] Let $M$ be a compact, orientable 3-manifold whose boundary consists of $2$-tori.
-A \emph{geometric decomposition} of $M$ is a collection of pairwise disjoint, smoothly embedded $2$-tori $T_1, \ldots, T_m \subset M$ such that \begin{enumerate}[label=(\roman*)] \item each torus $T_i$ is incompressible in $M$ (see Definition \ref{Def:incompressible}) and \item each component of $M \setminus (T_1 \cup \ldots \cup T_m)$ is either \emph{hyperbolic} (i.e. it can be endowed with a complete metric of constant negative sectional curvature and finite volume) or it is \emph{Seifert} (i.e. it carries a Seifert fibration whose exceptional fibers are of cone-type and which can be extended regularly onto the boundary tori). \end{enumerate} The decomposition is called \emph{minimal} if no smaller subcollection of tori satisfies properties (i) and (ii).
+\begin{Definition}[Geometric decomposition of irreducible manifold] Let $M$ be a compact, orientable and irreducible 3-manifold whose boundary consists of $2$-tori.
+A \emph{geometric decomposition} of $M$ is a collection of pairwise disjoint, smoothly embedded $2$-tori $T_1, \ldots, T_m \subset M$ such that \begin{enumerate}[label=(\roman*)] \item each torus $T_i$ is incompressible in $M$ (see Definition \ref{Def:incompressible}) and \item each component of $M \setminus (T_1 \cup \ldots \cup T_m)$ is either \emph{hyperbolic} (i.e. it can be endowed with a complete metric of constant negative sectional curvature and finite volume) or it is \emph{Seifert} (i.e. it carries a Seifert fibration that can be extended regularly to the closure of each of its ends\footnote{Note that it may happen that the boundaries of two ends of such a component coincide.
+In this case it may not be possible to extend a (or any) Seifert fibration of this component to its closure, because the extensions of the fibration on the closure of each end may not be the same.
+Note also that a Seifert fibration on an orientable manifold can only have exceptional fibers of cone-type.}). \end{enumerate} The decomposition is called \emph{minimal} if no smaller subcollection of tori satisfies properties (i) and (ii).

 If all components of $M \setminus (T_1 \cup \ldots \cup T_m)$ are Seifert, then the manifold is called \emph{(prime) graph manifold} and the decomposition is called a \emph{Seifert decomposition}. \end{Definition}